Guidance has changed from 29th March.

-If you need to travel during national lockdown, Government’s advice is as follows:
+If you need to travel, Government’s advice is as follows:

 - walk or cycle if you can – where that is not possible, use public transport or drive